ttltrk/TTT/CLOUD/AWS/CCP/CCP.md

 - Multiple apps can run side by side without being limited by to the same OS requirements

 ##### Functions

+- Are managed VMs running managed containers.
+- Known as Serverless Compute
+- You upload a piece of code, choose the amount of memory and duration
+- Only responsible for code and data, nothing else
+- Very cost-effective, only pay for the time code is running, VMs only run when there is code to be executed
+- Cold starts is a side-effect of this setup

 [^^^](#AWS_CCP)